jonnonz1/nz-statute-book/acts/public/2004/civil-aviation-amendment-act-2004.md

     (b) any successor of that Authority
   - **New Zealand AOC with ANZA privileges** has the meaning set out in section 11G
-  - **New Zealand temporary stop notice** means a notice issued under section 11C(1) (2) Section 2 of the principal Act is amended by repealing the definition of dangerous goods, and substituting the following definition:.
+  - **New Zealand temporary stop notice** means a notice issued under section 11C(1) (2) Section 2 of the principal Act is amended by repealing the definition of dangerous goods, and substituting the following definition:
   - **dangerous goods** means articles or substances that are capable of posing risk to health, safety, property, or the environment and—
     (a) are listed in, or classified in accordance with, the ICAO's Technical Instructions for the Safe Transport of Dangerous Goods by Air ; or
     (b) have properties that would result in the articles or substances being classified as dangerous goods under the ICAO's Technical Instructions for the Safe Transport of Dangerous Goods by Air